 The ABC´s of promoting child well-being in early childhood education

 There are many factors that influence and support a child's mental, physical and social well-being.
-This text will be talking about the child’s well-being taking into account both children and adults from the perspective of Heli Ärilä, an expert in early childhood education.
+This text is talking about the child’s well-being taking into account both children and adults from the perspective of Heli Ärilä, an expert in early childhood education.

 Ärilä is a teacher of Early Childhood Education and a Master of Education with long and extensive work experience in the field of Early Childhood Education.
 She has been working as an early childhood education teacher since autumn 1989.
 She studied Master's in Early Childhood Education at the University of Helsinki.
 During her working years, she has encountered a variety of children, families and work communities.